Finding the right shoes for a marathon

 The GT-2000 comes in wide and extra-wide, so you’re free to choose the width that fits you best.

-Over 26.2 miles you can get very hot, and that means your feet as well.
-You might want a pair of running shoes with breathable mesh in the upper so your feet don’t get sweaty and uncomfortable.
+Your body generates a lot of heat over 26.2 miles and that means your feet as well.
+You might want a pair of running shoes with breathable mesh in the upper so your feet don’t get sweaty and uncomfortable, causing blisters and making it difficult to run.